Funeral Costs in Oklahoma: What Families Pay in 2026

 Frequently Asked Questions

-Yes.
-In Oklahoma, direct cremation ($1,400) can save families $4,700 or more compared to a traditional funeral with burial ($6,100 plus cemetery costs).
-The cremation rate in Oklahoma is currently 45%, near the national average of approximately 60%.
+It does.
+A direct cremation in Oklahoma runs about $1,400, whereas a traditional funeral with burial averages $6,100 before adding the plot — so the gap can easily exceed $4,700.
+Oklahoma's cremation rate of 45% sits near the roughly 60% national figure.
 Many Southern families have strong traditions around homegoing services and church-based funerals, which can affect service choices and costs.

 What are my consumer rights at Oklahoma funeral homes?

-How can I save on funeral costs in Oklahoma?
+How do I keep funeral costs down in Oklahoma?

 How do funeral costs in Oklahoma compare to other states?

-Funeral costs in Oklahoma are below the national average, reflecting the lower cost of living in the region.
-At $6,100 for a traditional funeral, Oklahoma ranks 22% below the national median of $7,848.
-The South region generally sees moderate to lower costs compared to other parts of the country.
-See our state-by-state comparison for detailed pricing across all 50 states.
+Oklahoma funerals are below the national average, reflecting the lower cost of living in the region.
+The state's traditional-funeral average of $6,100 sits 22% below the $7,848 national median, and the South region overall trends toward moderate to lower pricing than the rest of the country.

-What is the cheapest funeral option in Oklahoma?
+Which funeral option costs the least in Oklahoma?

 Disclaimer: Cost data is based on publicly available surveys and consumer research.
 Actual prices vary by provider.
 This information is for educational purposes only and does not constitute financial, legal, or professional advice.
 Always consult licensed professionals before making funeral arrangements.